j0py/Tidy/README.md

 # Tidy
 Tidal Cycles syntax for SuperCollider

-With Tidy you can use the Tidal Cycles syntax (functions and mininotation) directly inside the Interpreter of SuperCollider.
-I am a great fan of the syntax and "tidyness" of Tidal Cycles, but if i use something then i want to be able to dig into the source if i think i have found a bug.
-Also i like to be able to extend or improve it.
-I had a look at the Haskell language, but could not understand it easily and so decided to try and implement it in SuperCollider classes directly.
+With Tidy you can use the Tidal Cycles syntax (functions and mininotation) directly "inside" the Interpreter of SuperCollider.
+I am a great fan of the syntax and "tidyness" of Tidal Cycles and i want to use it together with NodeProxies in ProxySpace.
+The proxies create the "mix", and the cycles trigger the sounds.

-My journey so far resulted in a few classes:
+My journey so far (05-2023) has resulted in a few classes:
-- JSSamples: to easily manage my samples
+- JSSamples: easily manage samples
-- JSMini: converts mininotation to a cycle of steps
+- JSMini: convert mininotation to a cycle of steps
-- Pmini: a pseudo pattern that delivers \dur, \str and \num keys to your Pbind, using mininotation as input.
+- Pmini: a pseudo pattern that delivers \dur, \str and \num keys to a Pbind, using mininotation as input.
-- JSTidy: hooks into ProxySpace / NodeProxy and enables the functions syntax almost like functions in Tidal Cycles.
-Only a few functions have yet been implemented.
+- JSTidy: hooks into ProxySpace and enables a functions syntax almost like in Tidal Cycles.
+Only a few functions have yet been implemented; there's a lot of them!

 I start each class with my initials ("JS") so as not to conflict with any other classnames.
 Pmini is an exception though, as patterns must start with a "P".